Philadelphia Driver Arrested For Leaving 7-Year-Old Student Alone On Running School Bus To Go Grocery Shopping

 It was not immediately made clear if the school bus driver exited the supermarket with a shopping cart filled with grocery items or if he abandoned the cart and ran outside when he noticed the police were outside, but the school bus driver was arrested at the scene.

+Henry was charged with endangering the welfare of a child.
 He was also charged with possession of marijuana when officers found a gram of pot in his coat, police say.
 Officers say Henry was not under the influence at the time of his arrest.

 “We would also like to thank the Philadelphia Police officer who stayed with the student and notified the school of the situation.
 Our first priority is always the safety and security of our students and we look forward to working together with the School District of Philadelphia’s bus services to ensure that our students are escorted safely to and from school.”